MYSQL Select without from (values table constructor)

 With

-.
+select without from, you'd need to use union.
 That can quickly become bulky.Conforming Alternatives

 SQL Server offers a confirming variant:

-is allowed in the from
+values is allowed in the from clause, if the from clause assigns column names:SELECT *

 FROM (VALUES (1,2)